-- ...the procurement of equipment, goods, or services of a highly technical nature, including: - (A) data processing equipment and software and firmware used in conjunction with data processing equipment - (B) telecommunications equipment and radio and microwave systems - (C) electronic distributed control systems, including building energy management systems; and - (D) technical services related to those items
+...the procurement of equipment, goods, or services of a highly technical nature, including:

+(A) data processing equipment and software and firmware used in conjunction with data processing equipment

+(B) telecommunications equipment and radio and microwave systems

+(C) electronic distributed control systems, including building energy management systems; and

+(D) technical services related to those items

 We just opened some bids on a new water line project.
-We checked references on the low bidder and found out that he has three unfinished jobs because he hasn't been paying his subcontractors and suppliers.
-Do we have to go with the low bidder?
+We checked references on the contractor who was low bidder and found out that he has three unfinished jobs that are currently the subject of subcontractor and supplier claims for non-payment.
+We don't have to go with the low bidder, do we?